ohsu-comp-bio/wdl-pcawg-sanger-cgp-workflow/README.md

-# ICGC-TCGA-PanCancer BWA Workflow
+# ICGC-TCGA-PanCancer CGP Somatic Variant Calling Workflow

 ## Overview

-This is the workflow derived from Sanger's Cancer Genome Project core somatic calling pipeline for the TCGA/ICGC PanCancer Analysis of Whole Genomes (PCAWG) project.
+This is the workflow derived from Sanger's Cancer Genome Project (CGP) core somatic calling pipeline for the TCGA/ICGC PanCancer Analysis of Whole Genomes (PCAWG) project.

 For more information about the project overall see the